-- The following types of tissue do not need to be treated as potentially hazardous biological agents: - a.
-Plant tissue (except those known to be toxic or hazardous) - Plant and non-primate established cell lines and tissue culture collections (e.g., obtained from the American Type Culture Collection).
-The source and/or catalog number of the cultures must be identified in the Research Plan/Project Summary - Human capillary/blood collection (i.e. finger stick) of the student researcher to themself; blood collection from any other human participants must be reviewed and approved by an IRB - d.
-Fresh or frozen meat, meat by-products obtained from food stores, restaurants, or packing houses and eggs or pasteurized milk - e.
-Hair, hooves, nails and feathers - f.
-Teeth that have been sterilized to kill any blood-borne pathogen that may be present - g.
-Fossilized tissue or archeological specimens. - h.
+, ĔĂĔ INIP I 11220E2 (NO 2KP AKE-AMAKONAT KEROIKED) 3 or 1. e following types of tissue do not need to be treated as tentially hazardous biological agents: ody а.
+Plant tissue (except those known to be toxic or hazardous) and b.
+Plant and non-primate established cell lines and tissue culture collections (e.g., obtained from the American Type Culture Collection).
+The source and/or catalog number of the cultures must be identified in the Research Plan/Project Summary t rve c.
+Human capillary/blood collection (i.e. finger stick) of the student researcher to themself; blood collection from any other human participants must be reviewed and approved by an IRB ed d.
+Fresh or frozen meat, meat by-products obtained from food stores, restaurants, or packing houses and eggs or pasteurized milk ch e.
+Hair, hooves, nails and feathers f.
+Teeth that have been sterilized to kill any blood-borne pathogen that may be present re- g.
+Fossilized tissue or archeological specimens.
+10- h.
 Prepared fixed tissue